MNSGC-Ballooning/Antenna-Tracker-and-RFD-Controls-GUI/README.md

 Uses [Anaconda](https://www.continuum.io/)

-You will need a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key)to fully use this software.
+You will need a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key) to fully use this software.
 If you do not have one, make sure the box labelled "Internet Access" in the settings panel is not checked.

 ### There are 3 autotrack methods available: Iridium, APRS, and RFD.